“Never before have relationships been as problematic and conflict ridden as they are now.

 Guru-Meena or Guru-Dhanushya in 7th-from-Chandra often shows a mate who takes the social role of philosopher, theorist, ideologue, pandit, proselyte, bishop, presbyter, priest.

 Bond between female and her first husband is very stable, with husband-1 quite committed to enduring partnership and female in appreciation and satisfaction with that commitment.

 Material conditions which derive from the bhava-lordships and other qualities of Guru may or may not be challenging, but emotionally the bond with the first husband is appreciable.

 This position is not a guarantee of life-long marriage, and in fact ceteris paribus Guru in 7th from Chandra is an indicator of multiple partners similar to Guru residing in yuvati bhava-7.

 However, even in situations of divorce or separation, one's trusting friendship with the first partner will offer a lifetime support.

-For a wife's chart, Guru in 7th from Chandra indicates that helpful goodwill between the spouses assists in co-parenting after divorce
+For a wife-figure chart, Guru in 7th from Chandra indicates that helpful goodwill between the spouses assists in co-parenting after divorce

 Shukra in 7th-from-Chandra

 Professor Bright Bhrigu's agenda focuses on the development of polarity and partnership, and thus Zukra harbors animosity toward Chandra's non-partnering portfolio.

 Soothing Somana ensures that one's parents are not one's equal partners, but rather parents are a special, honored, privileged provider of care and shelter.

 The opposition creates a tension in the marriage between parenting protective unequal affections versus the attraction * akarshana * of equals.
 One of the partners focuses on parenting, maintaining safety, home-steading and the other partner is concerned with attractiveness, negotiations, bargaining, and terms of agreement.